alexeadem/nginx-plus-demos/README.md

           - -use-ingress-class-only
 ```

 The first argument `-ingress-class=plus` tells nginx plus ingress be assigned to the `plus` class.
-And the second one `- -use-ingress-class-only` tell nginx plus ingress to take only ingresses with `plus` configuration class.
+And the second one `-use-ingress-class-only` tell nginx plus ingress to take only ingresses with `plus` configuration class.

 > For more info on classes: `https://docs.nginx.com/nginx-ingress-controller/installation/running-multiple-ingress-controllers/`